 This is not the prerogative of experts

-Janet Smith and Caroline Bowditch opened by asking ‘What do we stand to loose or gain by diversifying the profession?’ – forcing us all to check our vested interests and assumptions.
+Janet Smith and Caroline Bowditch opened by asking ‘What do we stand to lose or gain by diversifying the profession?’ – forcing us all to check our vested interests and assumptions.
 They explored their relationship and exposed their realisations concluding ‘this is not the prerogative of experts’ – we all, whatever our roles, our backgrounds and our positions, have a part to play in creating solutions.

 Jenny Sealey passionately described her own pathway – of ‘following the one in front’ until she was suddenly out there on her own.
 She tackled the much asked question of excellence saying ‘our definition of excellence is rooted in our uniqueness’ and then evidencing it exquisitely by opening up her rehearsal process with actors from Dundee Rep and Graeae, showing us the additional dramatic layers that become available when given the gift of working with disabled performers.